MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/Up-To-Date-Views.md

 **To send the asset approval request**

-1. Shiladitya raises an asset approval request in a Teams conversation and assigns it to Sowrabh and Dipesh.
+1. Alex raises an asset approval request in a Teams conversation and assigns it to Megan and Nestor.
 2. Bot sends the approval base card in the conversation.
 3. All other users in the conversation see the card sent by the bot.
-Automatic refresh is triggered for Sowrabh and Dipesh who now see the role-based view card with **Approve** or **Reject** buttons as their user MRIs are added to the userIds list in the refresh property of the Adaptive Card.
+Automatic refresh is triggered for Megan and Nestor who now see the role-based view card with **Approve** or **Reject** buttons as their user MRIs are added to the userIds list in the refresh property of the Adaptive Card.

     ![Role-based views](~/assets/images/bots/up-to-date-views-stage1.png)

-4. Dipesh selects the **Approve** button which is powered with `Action.Execute`.
+4. Nestor selects the **Approve** button which is powered with `Action.Execute`.
 The bot gets an `adaptiveCard/action` invoke request to which it can return an Adaptive Card in response.
-5. The bot triggers a message edit with an updated card which says Dipesh has approved the request while Sowrabh's approval is pending.
+5. The bot triggers a message edit with an updated card which says Nestor has approved the request while Megan's approval is pending.
-6. Bot message edit triggers an automatic refresh for Sowrabh and sees the updated role-based card which says Dipesh has approved the request, but also see the **Approve** or **Reject** buttons.
-Dipesh's user MRI is removed from the userIds list in refresh property of this Adaptive Card json in steps 4 and 5.
-Now, automatic refresh is only triggered for Sowrabh.
+6. Bot message edit triggers an automatic refresh for Megan and sees the updated role-based card which says Nestor has approved the request, but also see the **Approve** or **Reject** buttons.
+Nestor's user MRI is removed from the userIds list in refresh property of this Adaptive Card json in steps 4 and 5.
+Now, automatic refresh is only triggered for Megan.

     ![Up-to-date role-based views](~/assets/images/bots/up-to-date-views-stage2.png)

-7. Now, Sowrabh selects the **Approve** button, which is powered with `Action.Execute`.
+7. Now, Megan selects the **Approve** button, which is powered with `Action.Execute`.
 The bot gets an `adaptiveCard/action` invoke request to which it can return an Adaptive Card in response.
-8. The bot triggers a message edit with an updated card, which says Dipesh and Sowrabh have approved the request.
+8. The bot triggers a message edit with an updated card, which says Nestor and Megan have approved the request.
 9. Bot message edit does not trigger any automatic refresh.
-Sowrabh's user MRI is also removed from the userIds list in refresh property of this Adaptive Card json in steps 7 and 8.
+Megan's user MRI is also removed from the userIds list in refresh property of this Adaptive Card json in steps 7 and 8.

     ![Up-to-date views](~/assets/images/bots/up-to-date-views-stage3.png)